The Man Into Whose Yard You Should Not Hit Your Ball

 On his other side lived mine and me,

 a field of fly balls, the best part of childhood

 and baseball, but one could not cross his line

 and another in 1958,

 it came back coleslaw -- his lawn mower

 Email Poem |

-Analysis and Comments on The Man Into Whose Yard You Should Not Hit Your Ball
+Comments, Analysis, and Meaning on The Man Into Whose Yard You Should Not Hit Your Ball

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Man Into Whose Yard You Should Not Hit Your Ball here.